mayank0290/PowerBI_Dashboard/README.md

 # PowerBI_Dashboard
-A dashboard created with the help of Power BI

-Analyzed the dataset with the help of excel
-Performed data cleanining with the help of Power BI Created a dashboard and forecasting
+Creating a sales dashboard in Power BI, emphasizing essential techniques and tools used for effective data visualization and forecasting